-Róisín is developing a broad practice across all of Chambers’ practice areas, including criminal, environmental, planning and public law.
+Róisín is developing a broad practice across all of Chambers’ practice areas, including planning, environmental, criminal, and public law.
 She joined Chambers in October 2024 following completion of her pupillage under the supervision of Nina Ellin KC, Christopher Badger, Grace Cullen, and Mark Davies.

-Róisín is particularly interested in environmental law, having studied and worked in this field before coming to the Bar.
+Róisín is particularly interested in environmental law, having also studied and worked in this field before coming to the Bar.
 She previously worked with the Centre for Climate Engagement at the University of Cambridge, and is an Editor of the Centre’s Law & Climate Atlas – a resource that explores the intersection between climate change and various legal areas.
-Róisín also acts as an Expert Advisor to the International Court for the Environment Coalition.

 Prior to coming to the Bar, Róisín also worked with Amnesty International on their Northern Ireland Troubles (Legacy and Reconciliation) Bill and Abortion campaigns.
 Before this, she gained experience of strategic litigation before the European Court of Human Rights while working as a Caseworker at the AIRE Centre by helping to prepare third-party interventions in cases concerning human trafficking, asylum, and extradition law.

 Róisín holds an LLB (First Class) from Trinity College Dublin, and an LLM (First Class) from the University of Cambridge.
-She was awarded the Hugh Bevan Prize for securing the highest mark in the LLM at Wolfson College, Cambridge.
+She was awarded the Hugh Bevan Prize for securing the highest mark in the LLM at Wolfson College, Cambridge, where she focused on international law.

 Crime